Skip to content

 \[ \sum_{\mathbf{R}, j} \Phi_{i \alpha j \beta}(\mathbf{R}) = 0, \]

-where \(i,j\) denite the atomic indices and \(\alpha,\beta,\gamma,\delta\) denore the polarization directions. \(\mathbf{R}\) is the position vector of the unitcell.
-The summation over \(\mathbf{R}\) is in the wigner seitz cell.
+where \(i,j\) denote the atomic indices and \(\alpha,\beta,\gamma,\delta\) denote the polarization directions. \(\mathbf{R}\) is the position vector of the unit cell.
+The summation over \(\mathbf{R}\) is in the Wigner-Seitz cell.

 Rotation Invariance: